Gain research experience in a lab or research group at a university other than your own

 Semantics and Cognition (contact Petra Hendriks)

-language Technology (contact Gertjan van Noord)
+Language Technology (contact Gertjan van Noord)

 First Language Acquisition (contact Angeliek van Hout)